 Each state sets certain time limits for filing a personal injury lawsuit, which is also called the “statute of limitations.”
 In California, you have two years from the date of the injury to file a lawsuit with the courts.
 If you fail to meet this deadline, the courts will likely refuse to hear your case, and you will be unable to secure compensation for your injuries.
 Claims against a city or a municipal agency work differently – you only have 6 months to file these claims, and you must adhere to a strict set of procedural rules.
 This highlights the importance of contacting an attorney as soon as possible.

-The hours and days after a car accident can be confusing.
+Our San Jose personal injury lawyers know the hours and days after a car accident can be confusing.
 Knowing how to proceed can help protect your case and minimize stress from the situation:

 If you were injured in a car accident, you may not be able to collect information from witnesses, take pictures of the accident scene, or record the other driver’s insurance information.
 Fortunately, the police must respond to any car accident that results in injury and file a report.
 When you feel able, call the police station and ask if you can add your version of events to the report.
 Be as specific as possible, explaining how the accident occurred and describing the extent of your injuries.